-b.
+2. Approved Continuing Education for Provisional Licensed Marriage and Family Therapists a.
 A licensee may obtain the 20 CEHs through one or more of the options listed below.
 A maximum of 10 CEHs may be obtained through an online format, with the exception of coursework obtained through a regionally accredited institution of higher education.

 i.
-The advisory committee will accept workshops and presentations approved by the American Association for Marriage and Family Therapy (AAMFT) and its regional or state divisions including the Louisiana Association for Marriage and Family Therapy (LAMFT).
-Contact them directly to find out which organizations, groups, or individuals are approved providers graduate coursework either taken for credit or audit must be from a regionally accredited college or university and in the areas of marriage and family therapy described in §3315.E.4.
+The advisory committee will accept workshops and presentations approved by the Louisiana Counseling Association (LCA), the American Association for Marriage and Family Therapy (AAMFT) and its regional or state divisions including the Louisiana Association for Marriage and Family Therapy (LAMFT).
+Contact them directly to find out which organizations, groups, or individuals are approved providers.
+Graduate coursework either taken for credit or audit must be from a regionally accredited college or university and in the areas of marriage and family therapy described in §3315.E.3.